 Qualified nutrition professional will manage and administer the School Nutrition Program.
 Continuing professional development should be provided for all nutrition professionals.
 Staff development programs should include appropriate certification and/or training programs for District School Nutrition Director, managers, and school nutrition assistants according to their level of responsibility.

 The School Nutrition Program will approve and provide all food and beverage sales to students in the elementary grades.
 Given young children’s limited nutrition skills, food in the elementary school should be sold as balanced meals.
 Snack foods must meet the Federal Smart Snack regulations.

 Upper Elementary/Junior High and High School

-In middle/junior high and high schools, all foods and beverages sold individually outside the reimbursable school meals programs (including those sold through vending machines, student stores, and/or fundraising activities) during the school day will meet the Federal Smart Snack regulations.
+In upper elementary/junior high and high schools, all foods and beverages sold individually outside the reimbursable school meals programs (including those sold through vending machines, student stores, and/or fundraising activities) during the school day will meet the Federal Smart Snack regulations.

 Classroom and School Parties and Celebrations